light-313/VF-FUSE/readme.md

 ├── Core Architecture Definition
 │   ├── model_type.py             # Various model architecture definitions
 │   └── Ensemble_model.py         # Ensemble model implementation
+|——vf_streamlit_app.py   # Prediction of virulence factors app
+|
+|
+|——test_data # The ESM2 and PROT5 features of the independent test set can be used to test the model.
 ```

 ## Detailed Function of Each File